rwdalpe/chef-testing-lab/README.md

 You should see output similar to

 ````
-  File /etc/sysconfig/clock
+  /etc/sysconfig/clock tests
-     ✔  should exist
-     ✔  should be file
-     ✔  content should match "ZONE=\"US/Pacific\"\nUTC=true"
+     ✔  should have correct content
   test /etc/localtime
      ↺  Write a test which verifies
      /etc/localtime